House of mirrors: Film

 In Charlie Chaplin's 1928 movie The Circus, Chaplin is chased into a mirror maze by a thief and the police.

 The climax of the 1947 Orson Welles film The Lady from Shanghai takes place in a maze of mirrors.

 In the finale of Enter the Dragon (1973), Bruce Lee's character navigates a mirror maze by breaking through the mirrors.

 Francisco Scaramanga's "Fun House" in the 1974 James Bond film The Man with the Golden Gun has a house of mirrors.

 In John Boorman's 1974 movie Zardoz, character "Z" (Sean Connery) battles against "The Vortex" in a mirror maze.

 The 1983 Walt Disney movie Something Wicked This Way Comes (an adaptation of Ray Bradbury's novel of the same title) culminates in a house of mirrors confrontation.

 The 1984 movie Conan the Destroyer with Arnold Schwarzenegger contains a house of mirrors fight.

 In Dariush Farhang’s 1985 movie “The Spell” is a house of mirrors.

 Woody Allen's movie Manhattan Murder Mystery (1993) makes reference to the house of mirrors sequence from The Lady from Shanghai.

+In Minions (2015), Bob the Minion enters a room of mirrors at Stacy's Department Store, thinking his reflections are his friends.
+Kevin the Minion finds Bob in the room of mirrors and gives him his teddy bear, Tim, which Bob had forgotten on his way to the store.

 In John Wick: Chapter 2 (2017), John Wick (Keanu Reeves) engages in a chase, gunfight, and climactic knife fight in a modern art museum exhibit called "Reflections of the Soul" made of halls, rooms, and stairways lined with mirrors.

 A house of mirrors features prominently in Jordan Peele's 2019 horror film Us.